instructure/instructure-ui/packages/ui-top-nav-bar/src/TopNavBar/README.md

       hasActionItemsSection: 'Displays action items',
       hasUserSection: 'Displays user menu',
       useAlternativeTitle: 'Displays other data (e.g.: page title) instead of the Brand logo and link',
-      renderName: 'The app/product/brand/company/etc. name',
       renderIcon: 'Visible only in "desktop" mode',
-      nameBackground: 'Visible only in "desktop" mode',
       iconBackground: 'Visible only in "desktop" mode',
       extraMenuItems: 'In "desktop" mode, when there is not enough room to list all the menu items, they will be accessible via a dropdown menu at the end of the list',
       actionItemShowChevronForSubmenu: 'Displays the open/close chevron next to the item, when it has a submenu or custom popover',